-The Colosseum, the enormous amphitheatre is certainly the most famous tourist attraction in Rome.
+The Colosseum, the enormous amphitheatre is certainly the most famous tourist attraction in Rome city.
 It is even one of the seven modern wonders of the world.

-What to visit in Rome?
+What to visit in Rome Italy?
 With over 900 churches, no other city in the world is so representative for the Catholic faith.
 Rome has four papal basilicas and seven pilgrimage churches.
 Each church is more beautifully decorated than the last, with works by the great masters such as Bernini, Raphael, Caravaggio and Michelangelo.
-As an art lover, you will feel right at home in the Galleria Borghese.
-All these Roman sights and excavations, the beautiful churches, the Vatican, the fun neighbourhoods like Trastevere, beautiful fountains – including the famous Trevi Fountain) – tasty trattorias, a picture on the romantic Spanish Steps and trendy fashion shops make Rome a chaotic and bustling metropolis where you can easily keep yourself entertained for at least a week.
+As an art lover, you will feel right at home in the many museums like the Galleria Borghese.
+All these Roman sights and excavations, the beautiful churches, the Vatican, the fun neighbourhoods like Trastevere, beautiful fountains – including the famous Trevi Fountain) – tasty trattorias, a picture on the romantic Spanish Steps and trendy fashion shops make Roma Italia a chaotic and bustling metropolis where you can easily keep yourself entertained for at least a week.

-Public transport in Rome can be a challenge.
+Public transport in Rome city can be a challenge.
 The city has two completed metro lines.
 A third metro line has been delayed many times as a result of the many excavations.
 In order to use public transport as a tourist, there are a number of cost-saving tourist passes to choose from.
-More tips about getting around, visiting Rome Italy and tourist attractions can be found in this article, the ultimate Rome travel guide.Top 20 Attractions Rome
+More travel tips about getting around, visiting Rome Italy and tourist attractions can be found in our ultimate Rome travel guide full with tips for tourism and sightseeing.Top 20 Attractions Rome

 The Pantheon is the best-preserved building from Roman times.
 The building with its special roof opening is now a church.
 Read more in our Rome travel guide.

 The most famous fountain in the world is probably the Trevi fountain.
-Throw a coin in the fountain to make sure you will one day return to visit Rome.
+Throw a coin in the tourist fountain of Rome city to make sure you will one day return to visit Rome Italy.

-Rome has a Mediterranean climate with mild winters and warm or hot summers.
+Rome city has a Mediterranean climate with mild winters and warm or hot summers.
 With 2,500 hours of sun every year, chances are good you will find sunny weather.
-You can visit Rome throughout the year, but the best time is in spring or autumn.
+You can visit the city of Rome in Italy throughout the year, but the best time for tourism is in spring or autumn.
 The Mediterranean sea keeps the temperatures comfortable during this time of year, and the weather is generally sunny.
 During the dry and very sunny months of summer – July and August – temperatures can get very high, often over 30 degrees and with a chance of smog.
-Winters in Rome are mild, with temperatures between 10 and 15 degrees Celsius.
+Winters in Roma Italia are mild, with temperatures between 10 and 15 degrees Celsius.
 The winters tend to be chilly and wet, but there is little chance of snow.